vercel/fun/README.md

 ## Runtimes

 `lambda-dev` aims to support all runtimes that AWS Lambda provides.
 Currently implemented are:

-   * `nodejs` for Node.js Lambda functions
+ * `nodejs` for Node.js Lambda functions using the system `node` binary
+ * `nodejs6.10` for Node.js Lambda functions using a downloaded Node v6.10.0 binary
+ * `nodejs8.10` for Node.js Lambda functions using a downloaded Node v8.10.0 binary
+ * `go1.x` for Lambda functions written in Go - binary must be compiled for your platform
  * `provided` for custom runtimes